Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A comprehensive and easy to use R implementation of confirmatory phylogenetic path analysis as described by Von Hardenberg and Gonzalez-Voyer (2012) .

-bain — by Caspar J van Lissa, a year ago
+bain — by Caspar J van Lissa, 2 years ago

 Bayes Factors for Informative Hypotheses